Advertisement

 Two-week vacation14 days336 hours

-Time Converter Guide: Turn Hours, Minutes & Seconds Into Clear Plans
+Time Converter Guide: Hours, Minutes & Seconds Into Clear Plans

 Time conversion sounds simple, but in real life it quickly becomes messy.
 One client in New York sends you a timesheet in decimal hours, a colleague in London tracks everything in hours and minutes, and your workout app talks in seconds.
-Our free time converter is designed to remove that stress and give you clean answers in seconds – whether you live in the USA, UK, Canada, Europe or anywhere else.
+This free time converter is designed to remove that stress and give you clean answers in seconds.

-Type a value, pick your “From” unit (seconds, minutes, hours, days, weeks, months or years) and choose a “To” unit.
-The calculator instantly shows the converted result and the exact formula being used.
-It’s perfect when you need to translate a 37.5-hour work week into minutes for payroll, check how many hours there are in a 10-day study plan, or see how long a two-week vacation really is in hours.
+Type a value, pick your "From" unit and choose a "To" unit.
+The calculator instantly shows the converted result and the exact formula.
+It's perfect for translating a 37.5-hour work week into minutes for payroll, checking how many hours there are in a 10-day study plan, or seeing how long a two-week vacation really is.

 Useful conversions to remember